 Types of Cancer care

 Treatment for cancer usually takes place as an outpatient or in a day hospital.
 Patients who have a strong emotional support network are proven to be better able to cope with their treatment and with any side effects.
 Their network may come from family and friends, or it may come through a care agency or a combination.

 Domiciliary care will support you by helping with personal care or with household care or both.
 Your carer will make sure that you have your medications, and help you find out information about additional therapies or support groups that you may like to attend.
 If you want they can also accompany you to attend your medical appointments.

-Read more about Domiciliary or Home Care provided by Advinia by clicking here.
+Read more about Domiciliary or Home Care provided by Advinia by visiting our Home Care guide.

 Live-in care may be an option especially if the person that is undergoing treatment lives on their own or their partner has health problems.
 A live-in carer will make sure that your daily routine remains unchanged and that you do not always have to rely on friends for transport to medical and treatment appointments.

 They will also make sure that you choose your own meals and eat what you feel you can, given any treatment side effects such as nausea.
 They will also ensure that you have pain relief when you need it.
 They can encourage friends and relatives to visit for short periods depending on how you feel at that time.

 Other tasks can include housework, laundry and help in looking after pets as well as liaising with your GP and Oncologist.

 Read more about Live in Care provided by Advinia by visiting our Live in Care guide.